reuniware/Xtreme-Minergate-Miner/README.md

 Click on "Start Miners"

-Check that the status box show "Started"
+Check that the status box shows "Started"